Vedooo/my-aws-project/AWS/CloudFormation Templates/README.md

-This file contains AWS CloudFormation template applications.
+<p>This file contains AWS CloudFormation template applications.

 The VS Code interface and the YAML extension have been worked on, and VS Code Yaml tools have been used.